swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 `deinit` declared in the code of the distributed actor applies only to the local actor and can be isolated or marked async as described above.
 Remote proxy has an implicit compiler-generated synchronous `deinit` which is never isolated.

+### Interaction with task executor preference

+Ad-hoc job created for isolated synchronous deinit is executed outside a task, so task executor preference does not apply.

+Task created for async deinit is unstructed, and thus does not inherit task executor preference.

 ### Task-local values

 Copying task-local values is a safe default choice for handling task-local values in isolated or asynchronous `deinit`.
 It allows code in the deinit to access task-local values at the point of last release, the same way they are available in synchronous nonisolated `deinit`.